 Addiction is a form of response to emotional pain.
 In the short term, substances help numb or drown out negative, unwelcome feelings.

 Drugs and alcohol can help overcome feelings of isolation and allow for feelings of closeness and warmth.
-To begin with, it relieves anxiety, insomnia or depressive states.
+To begin with, it feels as if it helps ease anxiety, insomnia or depression.
 Over time the relief from substances becomes a hindrance to life itself.
 Commonly your relationships suffer.
-Relationships with family are often chaotic, with some level of neglect.

 “Emotional pain that has to be experienced alone usually succumbs to some form of emotional numbing” - Dr. Robert Stolorow

 It can take time to realise a dependency to alcohol or other drugs.
 Suddenly stopping at any time is difficult.
 Becoming an addict, is not a choice you make.
 Freeing yourself from the addiction that has crept in is hard.
 It is not something you have to do alone.